dgaydukov/cert-aws/sa/files/sa.md

 On the high level vpn server is just bastion server but for end users.
 Bastion server is for developers/administrators, you explicitly access it though ssh, and from there you access all internal resources.
 With vpn server everything the same, only difference - connecting is hide before some user-friendly program, like [openvpn client](https://openvpn.net/download-open-vpn), but once connected, end user has all the same access to all internal resources.
 When you access resources in both cases it looks like you are accessing them from inside vpc, and thus you can add SG rule to allow not all public IP addresses (`0.0.0.0/0`) but only CIDR addresses of vpn server allocated CIDR block, or from bastion server internal IP.
+Don't confuse ssl vs IPsec connection type (they differ in a way how they encrypt data-in-transit):
+* SSL VPN (used by aws client vpn) - operates on transport layer and encrypt data sent between 2 processes identified by port number
-AWS VPN consists of 3 services:
+* IPsec VPN (used by Site-to-Site vpn) - operates on network layer and encrypt data sent between hosts identified by IP AWS VPN consists of 3 services:
 * AWS Client VPN - connect users to aws vpc or on-premises network
 * AWS Site-to-Site VPN (has 2 tunnels for redundancy) - connect your on-premises network with vpc